BT-Radio-Advanced-Visual-Orchestration/mobile/README.md

-# BRAVO Mobile - Android Application
+# B.R.A.V.O.
+Mobile - Android Application

-Android application for the B.R.A.V.O (Beacon-Relay-Asset-View-Orchestration) IoT system.
+Android application for the B.R.A.V.O.
+(Beacon-Relay-Asset-View-Orchestration) IoT system.
 This app connects to ESP32-based relay devices via USB or Bluetooth Low Energy (BLE) to access LoRa telemetry data, and displays GPS location information on an interactive map with offline support.

 **Important**: This mobile app does NOT receive LoRa radio signals directly.
 LoRa information is only accessible on the phone through:
 - **ESP32 Relay Device**: The phone connects to an ESP32 device (via USB or BLE) which receives LoRa transmissions from collars/dongles